mdn/content/files/en-us/web/api/audiocontext/setsinkid/index.md

 - `InvalidAccessError` {{domxref("DOMException")}}
   - : Thrown if accessing the selected audio output device failed.
 - `NotAllowedError` {{domxref("DOMException")}}
-  - : Thrown if the browser does not have the `speaker-selection` permission granted, as discussed in the article introduction above.
+  - : Thrown if the browser does not have permission to access audio devices.
 - `NotFoundError` {{domxref("DOMException")}}
   - : Thrown if the passed `sinkId` does not match any audio device found on the system.